gboeing/ppd534/assignments/readme.md

 # Assignments

-See the schedule in the syllabus for all assignment due dates.
+See the schedule in the syllabus for all assignment due dates and expectations.
 Submissions are due by 23:59 on their due date.

 Group assignments need only one submission per group, so nominate a single submitter to submit on behalf of the whole group.